Cleaning Invisalign® aligners.

 All of these methods are similar in the fact that they have a lower cost (often substantially so).
 And the people using them have not noticed significant changes in the appearance of their aligners.

 - Using commercial alternatives.
 (SonicBrite, Retainer Brite, denture cleansers.)

 - Using homemade alternatives.
 (Bleach, hydrogen peroxide, vinegar.)

 - How to test the use of a new cleaning system.

 Consider using a vibratory bath.

-In all cases, the effectiveness of any soak (commercial or homemade) can be enhanced if it is used in conjunction with a vibrating bath (either a sonic, or better yet, ultrasonic cleaning unit).
-The agitation that these units create can help to dislodge micro-particles that often remain adherent to aligners even after a thorough brushing.
+In all cases, the effectiveness of any cleaning method can be enhanced if it is used in conjunction with a vibrating bath (either a sonic, or better yet, ultrasonic cleaning unit).
+The agitation that these devices create can help to dislodge micro-particles that often remain adherent to aligners even after a thorough brushing.

 Also, remember this.
 Soaking solutions are intended for use with your aligners only.
 Any residual liquid that remains on them after cleaning should be thoroughly rinsed off before they are placed back into your mouth.

 Commercial products - Cleansers and soaks.